ilaydasoz/ilaydasoz/README.md

 👋 hi there, I am İlayda!
 🤓 a **computer scientist** pursuing a master's degree @*JMU*.
-✨ currently interested in data and ai.
+✨ currently interested in data, ai and nlp.
+📩 ilaydasozyilmaz@gmail.com